2020 ROI Summit

 We have no idea what 2021 will look like and what work will need to be done to ensure we are making impact in the right sectors of world Jewry.
 A lot is going to change for us and for you over the next year and it will be important that future gatherings reflect these shifting realities.

 Our commitment to Jewish leaders and community activists around the world goes beyond the Summit and we continue to explore and expand our programmatic offerings.
-We encourage you to stay connected by exploring the Charles and Lynn Schusterman Family Foundation website and following us on social media to receive organizational updates and news about member-led initiatives.
+We encourage you to stay connected by exploring the Charles and Lynn Schusterman Family Philanthropies website and following us on social media to receive organizational updates and news about member-led initiatives.

 We recognize the power and importance of connecting.
 At present, many members are unable to meet in person due to health considerations and guidelines set forth by authorities such as governments, CDC, WHO, the Israeli Ministry of Health, etc. While some programming will continue online, other programs are currently on hold due to restrictions related to travel and/or gathering.